Logo TwinzTech

 4. Migrating from HTTP to HTTPS or Moving a website to HTTPS/SSL/TLS

-After successfully installed the SSL/TLS certificates do the following changes for the better website
+After successfully installing the SSL/TLS certificates do the following changes for the better website

 1. Rename or change all the URLs from HTTP to HTTPS on the website.